Kangna (village)

 Kangna is a village in Nakodar in Jalandhar district of Punjab State, India.
-It is located 11.7 km from Nakodar, 33.5 km from Kapurthala, 35.3 km from district headquarter Jalandhar and 167 km from state capital Chandigarh.
-The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+It is located 11.7 km from Nakodar, 33.5 km from Kapurthala, 35.3 km from the district headquarters Jalandhar and 167 km from the state capital Chandigarh.
+The village is administered by a sarpanch who is an elected representative of the village as per Panchayati raj (India).

 Transport

 Nakodar railway station is the nearest train station.
 The village is 74 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 110 km away in Amritsar.

-Locality

-Most of Arain families were living in this village.
-Very before to the Partition of Indo Pak of 1947 One of these Families moved to Pakistan.
-A very famous family of Ramay which is actually sub-caste of Arain. who are now living in Faisalabad Pakistan was also residential of Kangna Village of Nakodar.
-Still related to Goods transportation.
-Familiar in Faisalabad with name of Doaba Goods transport company Faisalabad.
-Many families were familiar at their time But after to Partition they lost their Identity.
-We are the only who knows about our ancestry.
-And also do know about our Village kangna.